-The literature describes several models built around experiments designed to measure the values of some parameters as a function of incident light intensity (Pamplona, Oliveira and Baranoski, 2009).
-Calculation of pupil size based on given illumination can be performed using multiple formulas.
+changes of pupil.
+The literature describes several dynamic behavior models built around experiments designed to measure the values of some parameters as a function of incident light intensity (Pamplona, Oliveira and Baranoski, 2009), described in <add reference> .
+Calculation of pupil size in equilibrium state based on given illumination can be performed using multiple formulas, which are presented at <latex reference>.